melton3413/Project-13/README.md

 Ansible was used to automate configuration of the ELK machine.
 No configuration was performed manually, which is advantageous because...
 - _TODO: What is the main advantage of automating configuration with Ansible?_

-The playbook implements the following tasks:
+The [ELK-install](https://github.com/melton3413/Project-13/blob/main/Ansible/install-elk.yml) playbook implements the following tasks:

-- _TODO: In 3-5 bullets, explain the steps of the ELK installation play.
-E.g., install Docker; download image; etc._
+- Install docker.io
-- ...
+- Install python-pip
-- ...
+- Install docker python module

 The following screenshot displays the result of running `docker ps` after successfully configuring the ELK instance.